codesharedot/quantum-resistant-ledger-price/README.md

-# hypercash price
+# bytecoin-bcn price

-Gets the hypercash price with Python (from JSON).
+Gets the bytecoin-bcn price with Python (from JSON).

 https://pythonbasics.org